 There are many ways to implement security that is tailored to specific situations—but it requires “opting in” for Conditional Access.

 This feature is available with any Microsoft 365 plan.
-So, if you are still on a legacy Office 365 subscription plan such as Office 365 Business Premium or E3, consider upgrading to Microsoft 365 soon—it has many other “business-friendly” protections designed specifically for the cloud-first, mobile-first era.
+So, if you are still on a legacy Office 365 subscription plan such as Microsoft 365 Business Standard or Office 365 Enterprise E3, consider upgrading to Microsoft 365 Business Premium soon—it has many other “business-friendly” protections designed specifically for the cloud-first, mobile-first era.

 While MFA requires an additional step to the login experience, its security benefits far outweigh the inconvenience to end-users.
 If you have any questions about multi-factor authentication, your Microsoft Office 365 subscription plan, and how it will affect your end-users, contact SUCCESS at (763) 593-3000.